Author: Leon Wimmenhoeve

 Getting everything out of your security headers

-When you have installed Really Simple SSL pro, there will be quite a number of new options available to you.
-We recommend to start by navigating to Settings -> SSL & Security -> Settings (in the top menu bar), and work your way down through the available options & enable the desired settings.
-This includes all of the Recommended Security Headers as well.
-We sometimes get the question: “Which headers should I enable, and why aren’t they all enabled by
+After you enable Really Simple Security (Pro), there will be quite a number of new features available to you.
+We recommend to start by navigating to Security -> Settings, and work your way down through the available options to enable all of the desired security settings.
+This includes all of the recommended Security Headers as well.
+We sometimes get the question: “Which headers should I enable, and why aren’t they all just enabled by default?”.
+This is not always possible,